Lobel’s Meth 1609

 - Roughly halve the amount of spice to model a batch the same size as the previous recipe.

 - Use French oak soaked in wine for the secondary fermentation, modeling re-use of an imported wine barrel.
+Or use beer soaked oak to model use of a barrel that has held beer/ale.

 OTHER VERSIONS OF THIS RECIPE